Mori30r/Scanify/README.md

 ## **scanify**

-hey :) This is a QR Code Scanner and Generator with React.
+hey :) This is a QR Code Scanner and Generator with React using Styled Components .

 ### **Installation**